DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/appearance-customization/conditional-formatting.md

 	![](../../../images/win-conditional-formatting-card-rule-manager.png)

-* Click the measure/dimension menu button in the Data Item's pane and select **Add Format Rule** to invoke the same pop-up menu.
-For the Card, this menu is invoked when you click the series dimension/[hidden measure](../binding-dashboard-items-to-data/hidden-data-items.md) menu button.
+* Click the measure/dimension menu button in the Data Item's pane and select **Add Format Rule** to invoke its pop-up menu.
+For a Card, this menu is invoked when you click the series dimension/[hidden measure](../binding-dashboard-items-to-data/hidden-data-items.md) menu button.

     ![AddFormatRule_ValueItem](../../../images/img118549.png)